 In view of the conditions of many natural areas in our world today it is obvious that an active approach to in situ conservation is needed.
 Most natural areas have been greatly influenced directly or indirectly by humans for tens, hundreds, or even thousands of years.
 Much of this historical human influence has resulted in damaging many of our more sensitive habitats.

 The C.R.A.R.C. owns and operates two biological reserves, the Guayacán Rainforest Reserve, and the Río Vereh Cloud Forest Reserve.
 Within both of the reserves the C.R.A.R.C. is actively conducting in situ conservation projects to increase the diversity and abundance of the flora and fauna native to both regions.

-Our efforts are made possible thanks to the funds that are generated by our visitors and private donations.
-Please consider helping support our efforts by coming to visit us on your next trip to Costa Rica or by making a donation.
+The pioneering research and conservation efforts of the C.R.A.R.C. are made possible thanks to the funds that are generated by visitors and private donations.
+Please consider helping support the work of the C.R.A.R.C. by to visiting the Guayacán Rainforest Reserve on your next trip to Costa Rica or by making a donation.